xuu01/DeFi-Wallet-Risks/README.md

 # DeFi-Wallet-Risks
-Identifying DeFi wallet risks and creating rules to reduce them.
+dentifying DeFi wallet risks and proposing strategies to help mitigate those risks in wallet design and development